POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

 1. **Clone the Repository**

-    In your terminal or command prompt (by default the repository will be placed in the current directory, hence please navigate to your desired location first):
+    In your terminal or command prompt (by default, the repository will be placed in the current directory, so navigate to your desired location before proceeding):

     .. code-block:: bash